docker-mailserver/docker-mailserver-helm/charts/docker-mailserver/README.md

 | `runtimeClassName`                                | Optionally, set the pod's [runtimeClass](https://kubernetes.io/docs/concepts/containers/runtime-class/)                                                                              | `""`                                                 |
 | `priorityClassName`                               | Optionally, set the pod's [priorityClass](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/)                                                          | `""`                                                 |

-#### docker-mailserver Configuration

-There are **many** environment variables which allow you to customize the behaviour of docker-mailserver.
-The function of each variable is described at https://github.com/docker-mailserver/docker-mailserver#environment-variables

-Every variable can be set using `values.yaml`, but note that docker-mailserver expects any true/false values to be set as binary numbers (1/0), rather than boolean (true/false).
-BadThings(tm) will happen if you try to pass an environment variable as "true" when [`start-mailserver.sh`](https://github.com/docker-mailserver/docker-mailserver/blob/master/target/start-mailserver.sh) is expecting a 1 or a 0!

 #### HA Proxy-Ingress Configuration

 | Parameter                                       | Description                                                                                                                                       | Default                                   |